evmcnb/quartz/content/Full/Essential hypertension.md

 ## Complications/red Flags

-Malignant hypertension - oral therapy unless encephalopathy or cardiac failure.
+Malignant hypertension (systolic >180) - oral therapy unless encephalopathy or cardiac failure.
 Aim for controlled BP reduction over days not hours.
 Avoid sudden drops in BP as cerebral autoregulation is poor.
 Bed rest + [[Pearls/Atenolol|Atenolol]] or long-acting CCBs

 If encephalopathy monitor with arterial probe and look at guidance for IV medications needed.